Home Info FAQ Press

 AT HOME

-4/20 - 5/11 @ Surely Work Studios
+April 20 - May 11, 2024 @ Surely Work Studios

-Featuring artworks by Ryan Aliapoulios / Mary Boo Anderson / Zoë Blair-Schlagenhauf / Angel Carreras / Leah Clancy / Alina Cohen / Angella d’Avignon / Caleb Engstrom / Wendy W. Fok / Jonathan Blake Fostar / Wren Gardiner / Michael Haight / Skylar Haskard / Julia Elise Hong / Zhengyang Huang / Zhengzhou Huang / Stephanie Jazmines / Rachel Elizabeth Jones / Shizuka Kusayanagi / Cora Lee / Zhen Lu / Thomas Macie / Amanda Malone / Amanda Mears / Sophie Lynn Morris / Paasha Motamedi / Robben Muñoz / Heidi Ross / Jovi Schnel / Molly Schulman / Emily Segal / David Seger / Jacky Tran / Tino / Ariel Uzal / Noelle Valencia / Krista Villatoro / Connor Walden
+Featuring artworks by Ryan Aliapoulios / Mary Boo Anderson / Zoë Blair-Schlagenhauf / Angel Carreras / Leah Clancy / Angella d’Avignon / Caleb Engstrom / Wendy W. Fok / Jonathan Blake Fostar / Wren Gardiner / Michael Haight / Skylar Haskard / Julia Elise Hong / Zhengyang Huang / Zhengzhou Huang / Stephanie Jazmines / Rachel Elizabeth Jones / Shizuka Kusayanagi / Cora Lee / Zhen Lu / Thomas Macie / Amanda Malone / Amanda Mears / Sophie Lynn Morris / Paasha Motamedi / Robben Muñoz / Heidi Ross / Jovi Schnel / Molly Schulman / Emily Segal / David Seger / Jacky Tran / Tino / Ariel Uzal / Noelle Valencia / Krista Villatoro / Connor Walden

 Exhibition Press Release